philpennock/talk-webhooks/talk.md

     * If you have teen drivers and are so inclined, might encourage them to start saving for their own car without your monitoring. ☺
     * If you run your own business, easier to account for expensible travel
+2. App or service which takes `ignition:on`, looks at the location data, looks at the location of your phone, and alarms or phones you if there's an apparent discrepancy.

 ---